-After COVID-19 started spreading in China, Iran emerged as one of the first countries the virus widely circulated, quickly surpassing infection rates of other countries at that time.
+After COVID-19 started spreading in China, Iran emerged as one of the first countries where the virus widely circulated, quickly surpassing infection rates of other countries at that time.
 Operating in a vastly different context than China or Italy, health officials had to think and work quickly to design early detection methods, communication strategies, and lockdown policies.

 “There were not many examples from other countries [at that time],” said Dr. Christoph Hamelmann, the World Health Organization (WHO) representative to Iran.
 “China, for example, is so culturally different that we couldn’t respond in the same way.
 Many things had to be developed right here in the country.”